bucherfa/triangulate-polygons/readme.md

     ```bash
     ./run.sh
     ```
-3. You will find a new file `output.geo.json` which contains all triangles.
+3. You will find two new files
+   * `output.unity.json` which contains all triangles and vertices ready to be read into unity and
+   * `output.geo.json` which contains all triangles as a GeoJSON.

 ## Example input